 For more information: http://www.doe.in.gov/idoe/charter-schools;

 Yes.
-Charter schools are public schools that are required to accept all students, but they receive less funding than traditional public schools because they are not allowed to collect local property tax dollars like other public schools.
-In Indiana, traditional public schools receive local property tax dollars to build and maintain buildings, pay for utilities and provide transportation.
-Charter schools instead must find other ways to finance and maintain their buildings and provide transportation to students.
+Charter schools are public schools that are required to accept all students, but they receive less funding than traditional public schools.
+Until legislation passed during the 2015 session, charter schools were not allowed to collect any local property tax dollars like traditional public schools, which receive an average of $3,000 per student in local property tax dollars.
+This money is used to build and maintain buildings, pay for utilities and provide transportation.
+The state budget passed in 2015 provides a $500 per student grant for eligible charter schools to help cover those costs.

 In Indiana, an authorizer may only grant charters to organizers that are 501(c)(3) non-profit corporations as designated by the IRS (IC 20-24-3-2).
 Public charter schools, like traditional public schools, may elect to contract with for-profit providers for educational and/or management services.
 Public charter school boards are held to the same state requirements, open meeting laws and transparency.
 Any for-profit company contracted for services answers to the non-profit governing board.

 Regardless of who operates the school, open-enrollment policies must apply.
-Charter schools are held to higher performance accountability standards than traditional public
+Charter schools are held to the same performance accountability standards as traditional public

 schools and receive less funding.

 Voucher schools have higher accountability standards than their public school counterparts.
 1. If a voucher school receives a D or F grade for two consecutive years, they can no longer accept students who are in the choice scholarship program 2.
-Traditional public schools can receive an F grade for six consecutive years before the State Board of Education is required to take action.
+Traditional public schools can receive an F grade for four consecutive years (beginning in 2016) before the State Board of Education is required to take action.

 A turnaround school is a school that after six consecutive years remains in the lowest performance category (school letter grade = F) and is not closed or merged with another school.
-Public Law 221 requires the State Board of Education (SBOE) to intervene in turnaround schools.
+Beginning in 2016, schools will become turnaround schools after just four consecutive years of receiving an F. Public Law 221 requires the State Board of Education (SBOE) to intervene in turnaround schools.
 For more information see: IC 20-31-2-10; IC 20-31-9-4; IC 20-31-9.5

 In 1999, the General Assembly passed House Enrolled Act 1750 which created Indiana’s accountability system and first required schools to receive an annual category placement.
-This bill also set up the consequences for schools that remain in the lowest category placement for 6 consecutive years and become turnaround academies.
+This bill also set up the consequences for schools that remain in the lowest category placement for six consecutive years and become turnaround academies.
+Legislation passed in 2015 changed this timeline from six years to four years.
 Federal school accountability, known as Adequate Yearly Progress (AYP), was first established in 2001 with the passage of the federal No Child Left Behind (NCLB) Act.

 School choice allows parents the freedom to send their child to the school that best meets his/her needs- whether that is a traditional public school, public charter, virtual, private, or homeschool.